michi-992/OnePage_Search_Application/README.md

 If using a different database (e.g., MySQL), update your `pom.xml` accordingly and adjust the connection properties in `application.properties`.

 ### Prepopulated Database
-The database after starting the application will include 4 tables: users, user_roles, roles, and searchItems.
+The database after starting the application will include 4 tables: users, user_roles, roles, and search-history.
 The tables will be prepopulated:
 1. **roles**
    - user